net-ml/net-ml.github.io/planning/site-structure.md

 **Organization:**
 - By course/topic
-- By difficulty level
-- With supplementary materials (slides, code, etc.)
+- Pointers to any supplementary materials (slides, code, etc.)

 ---

 ## Implementation Notes

+We believe that the current template should support all of the functionality below.
+Please indicate if it doesn't.

-- Ensure responsive design for all sections
+- Ensure responsive design for all sections (obviously)
-- Implement search functionality across content
+- Implement search functionality across content (depending on template; if too complicated, eliminate this)
+- More important than search functionality is isolation of content (publications, blog, etc.) by tags
-- Consider static site generator (Jekyll, Hugo, Next.js, etc.)
+- Consider static site generator (Jekyll, Hugo, Next.js, etc.).
+We want to write everything in markdown.
 - Plan for easy content updates
-- Include analytics for tracking usage
+- Include analytics for tracking usage (probably just Google Analytics, though really we don't care)